 Summary & Recomendation

-In summary, there are two studies that identified the effectiveness factors in teaching Arabic language in Malaysia related to active interaction between teachers and students, two-way communication, and teacher involvement and modeling.
+In summary, there are two studies that identified the effectiveness factors in teaching Arabic language in Malaysia related to active interaction between teachers and students, two-way communication, and teacher involvement and modelling.
 These findings are evident in the studies conducted by Said et al. (2023), Zakaria and Norul’Azmi (2022), and Alkhatib and Alzeban (2021).

 The next two studies found that the role of the Arabic language environment is a significant factor in effective Arabic language teaching.
 These studies are by Al-Jamhoor (2021) and Razali (2020).
-Other studies, such as those by Alzahrani (2020) and Alias (2019), found that the role of Educational Technology and the digitization process of the Arabic language subject contribute to the effectiveness of teacher instruction.
+Other studies, such as those by Alzahrani (2020) and Alias (2019), found that the role of Educational Technology and the digitisation process of the Arabic language subject contribute to the effectiveness of teacher instruction.
 Five other studies, namely Zaini et al. (2020), Alkhawaldeh (2020), Rahman et al. (2019), Al-harbi (2019), and Razali (2020), concur in stating that teacher qualification and competence are factors contributing to the effectiveness of Arabic language teaching.

 Other factors contributing to the effectiveness of Arabic language include the selection of appropriate teaching methods and the use of suitable techniques in the teaching and learning process.
 This is evident in the studies by Atoh (2020), Abdul Wahab & Sanussi (2019), and Mohd Yusof & Jaafar (2019).